Nwafor-Onyebuchi/JS/README.md

    - Print "The number is zero."

 ### Task 2: Age Verification
+**Write a JavaScript program that checks if a person is eligible to vote based on their age.**

 **Steps**:
 1. Initialize a variable `age` and assign it a value.
 2. Write an `if` statement to check if `age` is greater than or equal to 18.